“National Discipline: The Key to our Future”

 Our science development program emphasizes the upgrading of science teachers, the improvement of science curricula, the provision on teaching equipment, the modernization of laboratory facilities and research in science teaching.
 Under the teacher-training institutes, a total of 2,354 were trained.
 We also obtained 100 Leybold Physics equipment through the German technical assistance for the use of the Philippine science high schools.

-The Philippine Textile Research Institute was established by the NSDB in January, 1967, in recognition of the sad plight of the local textile industry, Under Republic Act 4086 textile millers are given tax exemptions for the importation of raw materials, chemicals, and spare parts for equipment.
-In lieu of taxes and duties the textile millers pay one per cent of their gross sales which becomes part of the Special Textile Research Fund.
+The Philippine Textile Research Institute was established by the NSDB in January, 1967, in recognition of the sad plight of the local textile industry.
+Under Republic Act 4086, textile millers are given tax exemptions for the importation of raw materials, chemicals, and spare parts for equipment.
+In lieu of taxes and duties, the textile millers pay 1% of their gross sales, which becomes part of the Special Textile Research Fund.

-The uses of atomic energy for economic development wilt continue to be explored by the Philippine Atomic Energy Commission of the NSDB.
-During the last four years, a total of 57 research projects were completed in the following fields; agriculture, biology, medicine, engineering and industry, and the physical sciences.
+The uses of atomic energy for economic development will continue to be explored by the Philippine Atomic Energy Commission of the NSDB.
+During the last four years, a total of 57 research projects were completed in the following fields: agriculture, biology, medicine, engineering and industry, and the physical sciences.
 We have also assisted 107 institutions in launching or undertaking nuclear energy work.
-Seventy-six scientists were sent abroad to study nuclear science and technology; and 482 scientists, medical doctors, engineers and technicians were provided basic training in the use of nuclear techniques through the Commission’s local training courses.
+Seventy-six scientists were sent abroad to study nuclear science and technology; and 482 scientists, medical doctors, engineers, and technicians were provided basic training in the use of nuclear techniques through the commission’s local training courses.

 These are the gains and expectations.
 With the new competence and the new faith in ourselves that have developed through the past four years, we cannot fail.

 Indeed, we cannot afford to fail.
 For we are faced with a grave and persistent problem which, unsolved, will wipe out all our gains and destroy the promise of abundance and stability.
 This is the population problem.